 Bones are an essential part of our body that help in movement, staying strong, and protecting organs.
 Examples of two such bones are the ulna of the arm and the fibula of the leg.
 They might not be able to bear much body weight, but they contribute a lot in terms of support and mobility.
 Gaining knowledge about these bones can assist you in taking better care of your body.

 The ulna is one of two long bones of your forearm.
-It is longer than the radius, which is another bone and more stable.
+The ulna is one of the two long bones of the forearm and works together with the radius to provide stability and movement.
 It is on the side of your forearm that is adjacent to your little finger.
 It is a long, narrow bone, and its upper end is thick and C-shaped.
-The ulna represents a curve that inserts into the humerus and controls your elbow joint.
+The proximal end of the ulna articulates with the humerus at the elbow joint, allowing hinge-like movements of the elbow.

-The smaller end of the ulna joins with the bones of the wrist.
+The distal end of the ulna does not directly articulate with the wrist bones but is separated from them by an articular disc.
 The ulna assists in supporting movements of the arm, such as bending and straightening.
 It provides a powerful attachment point for muscles.
 These are muscles that assist in the movement of your wrist, hand and fingers.

 The ulna is a large bone useful in our day-to-day activities, such as writing, lifting, pushing, or turning things.
 Although it does not rotate largely, it adds power and stability to your entire arm.